paolomaccallini-hub/DecodeME/README.md

 This analysis generates two supplementary loci (on chr 10 and chr 15) that are not present in the results by [DecodeME](https://www.research.ed.ac.uk/en/publications/initial-findings-from-the-decodeme-genome-wide-association-study-).
 This may be due to the lift-over from GRCh38 to GRCh37 that was performed on the summary statistics to allow for the use of available UKB LD matrices.
 I manually removed these two loci from the results reported below.

 ### Output 1: fine-mapping
-The following images represent the output of fine-mapping on the GWAS-1 cohort (all DecodeME patients).
+The following images represent the output of fine-mapping on all the DecodeME cohorts (GWAS-1, GWAS-2, GWAS-infectious, GWAS-non-infectious, GWAS-feale, GWAS-male).
 Posterior Inclusion Probability (PIP) is reported on the y-axis, and it represents the probability of being a causal variant.
 Credible sets are defined as sets of variants whose PIPs sum up to 95%.
 The legend indicates the number of credible sets, the size of each credible set, and the mean linkage disequilibrium (measured as |R|) between each possible pair of variants from the same credible set.
 Coordinates on the x-axis are with respect to GRCh37!

 <img width="1000" height="500" alt="gwas_1_infectious_onset_1" src="https://github.com/user-attachments/assets/76a270d8-2f16-49f0-aa3d-94c0fbc198a1" />
 <img width="1000" height="500" alt="gwas_1_infectious_onset_2" src="https://github.com/user-attachments/assets/0c061aa5-3bcc-457c-9150-92bf787a32e2" />